SAP-samples/teched2022-DT280/README.md

 - RAP600: Extend a existing application with released BaDls. <br/>
 - RAP610: Create a application using ABAP RESTful Application Model(RAP) and extend the functionality using released RAP FAcades.

-# RAP6XX: Extensibility
-Find diverse hands-on exercises related to the extensibility of standard and custom applications on SAP S/4HANA, in the cloud as well as on-premise.
+# RAP6xx  - Find diverse hands-on exercises related to the extensibility of standard and custom applications on SAP S/4HANA, in the cloud as well as on-premise.

 ## RAP600 - Developer extensibility with SAP S/4HANA Cloud ABAP Environment - BAdIs
 This hands-on workshop will guide you to build developer extensions on SAP S/4HANA Cloud with SAP S/4HANA Cloud ABAP Environment (aka _Embedded Steampunk_) using released Business Add-Ins (BAdIs).

 Find hands-on exercises in the folder [RAP600](RAP6xx/RAP600).

-## RAP610: Developer extensibility with SAP S/4HANA Cloud ABAP Environment - RAP Facades
+## RAP610 - Developer extensibility with SAP S/4HANA Cloud ABAP Environment - RAP Facades
 This hands-on workshop will guide you to build developer extensions on SAP S/4HANA Cloud with SAP S/4HANA Cloud ABAP Environment (aka _Embedded Steampunk_) using released RAP Facades - i.e. business object interfaces built with the ABAP RESTful Application Programming Model (RAP).

 Find hands-on exercises in the folder [RAP610](RAP6xx/RAP610).